- Emma Nuttall

 7. Green goodness

 Sip on a green veggie smoothie made from 1 cup of spinach or other fresh leafy greens, 1 small frozen banana, 1 date and filtered water.
+You can also add a high quality, greens powder for an extra boost of vitamins, minerals and antioxidants.

 I am a Bachelor-qualified Nutritionist and would love to support you achieve and maintain a healthy weight and improve your overall health and wellbeing!
 Read more about me (Emma) here.